jonlpersson/ed-latimore/site/_posts/2022-11-19-derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 tags:
   - how-to-stop-balding
 categories:
-  - longevity-health-and-performance
+  - Reality
 description: >-
   This article discusses how is used derma rolling for hair regrowth.
 It worked to reverse hair loss and preserve non-transplanted hairs after my FUE surgery.
 image: /assets/images/drafts/dermaroller-for-hair-loss.jpeg
 ---
 One of the most effective ways to reverse hair loss (not just slow down or halt) is the derma roller.
 However, it's not promoted nearly as heavily as propecia, rogaine, or hair transplants because it's not a big source of money.
 A derma roller for hair can be as little as $40.
-With that, you can be well on your way to making a serious difference in your hair loss.&nbsp;
+With that, you can be well on your way to making a serious difference in your hair loss.

 I wish I had known about this [before I got my hair transplant](/my-personal-experience-getting-an-fue-hair-transplant/).
 While it wouldn't have produced the same results, you'll see well this can work.
 Dermarollers are truly the most cost effective hair loss solution.